rasmusab/officialcocktails/officialcocktails.com/content/cocktails/margarita.md

 ![](/cocktail-images/margarita.jpeg)

-## Directions for how to make a Margarita
+## Directions for how to make the Margarita

 1. Add 50 ml tequila 100% agave into a cocktail shaker filled with ice.
 2. Pour 20 ml triple sec into the shaker.